Cooling Prize

 • Eligibility and Judging Criteria

-Rules and eligibility for Cooling Prize Entries closing on 13 December 2024.
+Rules and eligibility for Cooling Prize Entries

-Event date: Tuesday 11th February 2025
+Event date: Wednesday 25th February 2026

-Event Venue: The University of Leeds
+Event Venue: The Wills Memorial Building, The University of Bristol, Queens Road, Bristol

-Hosted by: Yorkshire Geotechnical Group
+Hosted by: BGA South West Group

 Rules and eligibility

-3. All entrants must be able to attend the competition in person, at the date and venue stated above.
-If successful, they must also be able to attend the upcoming BGA Annual Conference, to present their work.
-The BGA will cover reasonable travel expenses for entrants based in the UK but will not cover travel expenses for entrants based outside the UK.
+All finalists must be able to attend the Cooling Prize event and present their work in person at the date and event stated above.
+If successful, the finalists must also be able to attend the BGA Annual Conference (in the June following the Cooling Prize event) to present their work.

 Required submission